TWAAXOne/crypto_weather/README.md

 - A numeric sentiment index updated on user request.
 - A readable label indicating current market mood.
 - A gauge visual (Plotly) showing where the market lies between “Fear” and “Greed”.
-- Optionally, a breakdown of sentiment per article.

 ---

 ## • Risks, Critical Points, or Problems Encountered
 - **Website structure volatility**: Scraper depends on Cointelegraph's layout and may break if the site changes.
-- **Latency**: Analysis requires 10–15 seconds per request due to live scraping and model inference.
+- **Latency**: Analysis requires 1-2 min per request due to live scraping and model inference.
-- **Model limits**: BERT input is capped at 512 tokens, which may truncate long articles.
+- **Model limits**: BERT input is capped at 512 tokens, which  truncate long articles.
 - **Generalization**: Even with fine-tuning, unexpected article styles may reduce accuracy.

 ---

 ## • Planning of Next Project Steps
-While the prototype is completed, possible next steps include:
-- Adding historical trend charts.
-- Supporting multilingual articles and international sources.
+The following steps are planned for the successful execution of the project:

+-  Preparing and cleaning the training dataset.
+-  Preparing the scraping script to gather live crypto news articles.
+-  Fine-tuning the BERT regression model on sentiment-labeled crypto news.
+-  Designing the Streamlit frontend interface.
-- Optimizing performance with async scraping and inference.
+-  Implementing the FastAPI backend for scraping and model inference.
-- Improving interface design for better user interaction.
-- Expanding model training with multilingual or multi-topic corpora.
+-  Integrating all components within a Docker environment.
 ---